2022 USA Outdoor Track and Field Championships: Notes

 ặ Darius Carbin will represent Team USA in the high jump.
-Dontavious Hill is not in the top 32 world ranking and did not earned the 2022 World Athletics Championships standard.
+Dontavious Hill is not in the top 32 world ranking and did not earn the 2022 World Athletics Championships standard.

 ḃ Tim Glover will represent Team USA in the javelin.
 Marc Anthony Minichello is not in the top 32 world ranking and did not earn the 2022 World Athletics Championships standard.